wanyu2018umac/UniTE/README.md

 - `model.ckpt` is the path of model checkpoint
 - `results.***.json` is the output path of json-formatted scores
 - `hparams.***.yaml` is the path of setting file

+# In Progress

+Right now we are working on the huggingface version of UniTE.
+See you soon!

 # Citation